 As an environmental, health and safety leader, your job requires you to collect a variety of metrics that give you a data-driven look at your safety program.
 These metrics provide details on specific areas and give you a better idea of where to direct your efforts.
-One of the most important metrics you should pay attention to is the Lost Time Injury rate.

-Also known as Lost Time Incident or Lost Time Case, Lost Time Injury (LTI) is one of several metrics you’ll want to track in your EHS department.
-These metrics work together to give leaders a detailed look at their safety program’s effectiveness.
+Also known as Lost Time Incident Rate or Lost Time Case, Lost Time Injury (LTI) is one of several metrics you’ll want to track in your EHS department.
+Here’s what you need to know about Lost Time Injury Rate.

 The higher this measurement, the greater the indication that your safety performance is lacking.
 Indications of poor safety performance could result in higher insurance premiums.
 Your best workers may start looking for employment elsewhere under the belief they’re at safety risk while at work.